·VA

 The Linkya approach

-NILMNon-Intrusive Load Monitoring: infer each appliance's usage from the meter's aggregate signal alone.
+NILM, Non-Intrusive Load Monitoring: infer each appliance's usage from the meter's aggregate signal alone.

 Linkya in action

-In the UI, we visualise the global Linky signal over the last N days, spot the characteristic transitions — a regular power spike, a consistent start time (off-peak hours for the water heater).
-We highlight signatures on the curve and assign them to the appliance.
+On the UX side, the goal was simple: visualise the global Linky signal over the last N days, zoom and scroll the curve easily to spot an appliance's operating windows: a regular power spike, a consistent start time (off-peak hours for the water heater).

 Linkya interface: selecting a time range on the power curve.